TimLC/Genetic_Algorithm_GPU-CPU/README.md

 ## GPU-CPU optimization

-The genetic algorithm has been implemented a second time to make maximum use of the optimizations of the CPU and the cuda cores integrated into the GPU, in order to decrease the calculation time.
+The genetic algorithm has been implemented a second time to make maximum use of the optimizations of the CPU and the CUDA cores integrated into the GPU, in order to decrease the calculation time.
 The [Numba library](https://numba.pydata.org/numba-doc/latest/index.html) is used for better optimization of the calculation time of the algorithms with the use of the GPU and the CPU.
 The following diagram shows what were the main optimizations: